 This mission is accomplished through the following functional areas:

-Administration - Responsible for special administrative aspects relating to water quality, such as water conservation, cross-connection control, emergency planning, and regulatory coordination.
+Administration - Responsible for special administrative aspects relating to water quality, such as water conservation, emergency planning, and regulatory coordination.

 Watershed Operations - Responsible for forest management, watershed protection, land management and dam operations as a means of assuring adequate water storage and ensuring the high water quality standards of the source of supply.